tireddy2/hsm-pqc/draft-ietf-pquip-pqc-hsm-constrained.md

 --- abstract

-This document offers guidance on incorporating Post-Quantum Cryptography (PQC) into resource-constrained devices, including IoT devices and lightweight Hardware Security Modules (HSMs), which operate under tight limitations on compute power, memory, storage, and energy.
-It highlights how the Root of Trust acts as the foundation for secure operations, enabling features such as seed-based key generation to reduce the need for persistent storage, efficient approaches to managing ephemeral keys, and methods for offloading cryptographic tasks in low-resource environments.
-Additionally, it examines how PQC affects firmware update mechanisms in such constrained systems.
+This document provides guidance on integrating Post-Quantum Cryptography (PQC) into resource-constrained devices, such as IoT nodes and lightweight Hardware Security Modules (HSMs).
+These systems often operate with strict limitations on processing power, RAM, and flash memory, and may even be battery-powered.
+The document emphasizes the role of the Root of Trust as the basis for secure operations, supporting features such as seed-based key generation to minimize persistent storage, efficient handling of ephemeral keys, and the offloading of cryptographic tasks in low-resource environments.
+It also explores the implications of PQC on firmware update mechanisms in such constrained systems.

 --- middle

 # Introduction

-The transition to post-quantum cryptography introduces significant challenges for resource-constrained devices such as IoT devices, lightweight HSMs, secure elements (e.g., SIMs), and Trusted Execution Environments (TEEs).
-These devices often operate with limited memory, non-volatile storage, processing power, and battery life, making the adoption of PQC algorithms which typically involve larger key sizes and are more computationally intensive than traditional algorithms particularly challenging.
-The increased key sizes and computational demands of PQC require careful consideration to ensure secure and efficient key management within these constrained environments.
+The transition to post-quantum cryptography (PQC) poses significant challenges for resource-constrained Internet of Things (IoT) devices, which are often equipped with Trusted Execution Environments (TEEs), secure elements, or other forms of hardware security modules (HSMs).
+These devices typically operate under strict limitations on processing power, RAM, and flash memory, and in some cases are battery-powered.
+Adopting PQC algorithms in such environments is difficult due to their substantially larger key sizes and, in some cases, higher computational demands.
+Consequently, the migration to PQC requires careful planning to ensure secure and efficient key management within constrained platforms.

-This document provides industry guidance and best practices for integrating PQC algorithms into constrained devices.
-It explores key storage strategies, ephemeral key management, and performance optimizations specific to resource-limited environments.
-One approach to mitigating storage constraints is seed-based key generation, where only a small seed is stored instead of the full private key, as supported by PQC schemes like ML-DSA and SLH-DSA.
-However, this technique increases computational overhead due to the need to derive full private keys on demand,  a classic computation-versus-storage tradeoff.
-The document also discusses considerations for ephemeral key generation in protocols like TLS and IPsec, along with techniques to optimize PQC signature operations to enhance performance within constrained crytographic modules.
+This document provides guidance and best practices for integrating PQC algorithms into constrained devices.
+It reviews strategies for key storage, ephemeral key management, and performance optimization tailored to low-resource environments.
+One mitigation technique for storage limitations is seed-based key generation, where only a compact seed is stored instead of the full private key.
+While this approach conserves memory, it introduces additional computational overhead because full private keys must be derived on demand—illustrating the classic computation-versus-storage trade-off.
+The document also examines ephemeral key generation in protocols such as TLS, along with techniques to optimize PQC signature operations to improve performance within constrained cryptographic modules.

+The focus is on PQC in constrained devices, with particular attention to the three algorithms standardized by NIST:

+- Module-Lattice-Based Key-Encapsulation Mechanism (ML-KEM) {{ML-KEM}},
+- Module-Lattice-Based Digital Signature Algorithm (ML-DSA) {{ML-DSA}}, and
+- Stateless Hash-Based Digital Signature Algorithm (SLH-DSA) {{SLH-DSA}}.

-This document focuses on post‑quantum cryptography in constrained devices, specifically on the three algorithms finalized by NIST: ML-DSA, ML-KEM, and SLH-DSA and on stateful hash‑based signatures in the context of firmware signing.
-Future revisions may expand the scope to include additional PQC algorithms.
+The Hierarchical Signature System (HSS) / Leighton–Micali Signature (LMS) {{RFC8554}} is also considered in the context of firmware signing.
+Future revisions may extend the scope to additional PQC algorithms, such as the Hamming Quasi-Cyclic (HQC) KEM {{HQC}} and the Fast Fourier Transform over NTRU-Lattice-Based Digital Signature Algorithm (FN-DSA) {{FN-DSA}}.

+# Conventions and Definitions

+{::boilerplate bcp14-tagged}

 # Key Management in Constrained Devices for PQC

-The embedded cryptographic components used in constrained devices are designed to securely manage cryptographic keys, often under strict limitations in memory, storage capacity, and computational resources.
+The embedded cryptographic components used in constrained devices are designed to securely manage cryptographic keys, often under strict limitations in RAM, flash memory, and computational resources.
 These limitations are further exhausted by the increased key sizes and computational demands of PQC algorithms.

 One mitigation of storage limitations is to store only the seed rather than the full expanded private key, as the seed is far smaller and can derive the expanded private key as necessary.
+This approach does, however, not improve the situation with device certificates (such as Initial Device Identifiers (IDevIDs) and Locally Significant Device Identifiers (LDevIDs)) and trust anchors (typically the root certificate) {{RFC5280}}.
+The terms IDevIDs and LDevIDs are explained in {{IEEE-802.1AR}}.

 ## Seed Management {#Seed}